dbt-labs/dbt-core/CONTRIBUTING.md

 > See [pytest usage docs](https://docs.pytest.org/en/6.2.x/usage.html) for an overview of useful command-line options.

+### Unit, Integration, Functional?

+Here are some general rules for adding tests:
+* unit tests (`tests/unit`) don’t need to access a database; "pure Python" tests should be written as unit tests
+* functional tests (`tests/functional`) cover anything that interacts with a database, namely adapter

 ## Debugging

 1. The logs for a `dbt run` have stack traces and other information for debugging errors (in `logs/dbt.log` in your project directory).